 3.2.
 The complex relationship between speed and security, part 2: later discovery of attacks.
 If we've correctly evaluated the security level of a cryptographic algorithm, and if that security level is high enough compared to the resources available to the attacker, then we shouldn't need a security margin-the algorithm is secure.
-The basic problem here is that we don't have spreading differences through a 512-bit block, while the AES competition required 128-bit blocks and discarded Rijndael's 256-bit-block options.

-procedures to reliably evaluate the security level of a cryptographic algorithm.
+The basic problem here is that we don't have procedures to reliably evaluate the security level of a cryptographic algorithm.
 Sometimes breaking an algorithm takes years or even decades of public attack development.
 This does not mean that the algorithm was secure in the meantime: the algorithm was never secure, and large-scale attackers could have found the break long before the public did.

-MD5 was published in 1992 [92] with a claim of 2 collision security.
-There were alarm bells from cryptanalysts, such as [49] ("it is anticipated that these techniques can be used to produce collisions for MD5"), but the claim was not publicly broken until 12 years later, when the results of [108] were announced.
-Followup work culminating in [101] exploited MD5 chosen-prefix collisions to efficiently forge certificates for arbitrary web sites.
-It was announced in 2012 that malware called "Flame" had been exploiting MD5 collisions since at least 2010; the analysis of [100] concluded that the Flame attackers had used an "entirely new and unknown" variant of [101] (meaning new from the public perspective), that the Flame design "required world-class cryptanalysis", and that it was "not unreasonable to assume" that this cryptanalysis predated [101].
+MD5 was published in 1992 [99] with a claim of 2^{64} collision security.
+There were alarm bells from cryptanalysts, such as [52] ("it is anticipated that these techniques can be used to produce collisions for MD5"), but the claim was not publicly broken until 12 years later, when the results of [119] were announced.
+Followup work culminating in [112] exploited MD5 chosen-prefix collisions to efficiently forge certificates for arbitrary web sites.
+It was announced in 2012 that malware called "Flame" had been exploiting MD5 collisions since at least 2010; the analysis of [111] concluded that the Flame attackers had used an "entirely new and unknown" variant of [112] (meaning new from the public perspective), that the Flame design "required world-class cryptanalysis", and that it was "not unreasonable to assume" that this cryptanalysis predated [112].

 Think of a cryptographic proposal as a random variable, with some probability p(M) of being publicly broken within M months.
 Assume for simplicity that these probabilities are independent across proposals.
-Let's also optimistically assume that $p(\infty)$ , the limit of p(M) as M increases, captures all attacks that the attacker will find-the public will eventually find everything; and that the same probabilities apply specifically to submissions to competitions, rather than competitions tending to encourage weak submissions.
+Let's also optimistically assume that $p(\infty)$, the limit of p(M) as M increases, captures all attacks that the attacker will find-the public will eventually find everything; and that the same probabilities apply specifically to submissions to competitions, rather than competitions tending to encourage weak submissions.

-By collecting enough data, we can retrospectively estimate p(M) for small values of M, and perhaps the curve would let us guess $p(\infty)$ .
+By collecting enough data, we can retrospectively estimate p(M) for small values of M, and perhaps the curve would let us guess $p(\infty)$.
 For example, one can start by estimating $p(12) \approx 1/3$ given that 5 of the 15 AES submissions were publicly broken within 12 months, although obviously this selection of data should be replaced by much more data.